-When a student is not maintaining satisfactory academic progress, grades, or displays a behavior that is not conducive to the philosophy of the Adrian's Beauty College organization and/or the beauty industry, they will be counseled by staff personnel.
-If necessary a PFI (Plan for Improvement) will be required, appropriate steps will be outlined for the student's continuation of their education.
+When a student is not maintaining satisfactory academic progress, grades, or displays a behavior that is not conducive to the philosophy of the Adrian's Beauty College organization and/or the beauty industry, staff personnel will counsel them.
+If necessary a advising notice will be required, appropriate steps will be outlined for the student's continuation of their education.